Want a city that works? Plan it.

 The Master of Urban Planning & Policy (MUPP) program at UIC is the only professional planning program in the Chicago metropolitan area that is fully accredited by the Planning Accreditation Board.
 With a large and diverse faculty and student body, the MUPP program offers a comprehensive range of courses, including many specialized electives and studios.
 Class sizes are typically small, with multiple sections of required courses offered in both day and evening.
 Graduates can connect to a large network of alumni, both locally and across the region, country, and world.

 A minimum of 60 hours of graduate credit is required.
 The program is divided into five components: core courses, specialization courses, electives, internship, and a portfolio or thesis.
-A general guidance about the overall distribution of credits is provided below.
 Students should consult the MUPP handbook and select courses in consultation with their advisor.
+See an overview of the MUPP application procedure here.

 Five areas of specialization are offered to students of the MUPP program.
 Students may pursue a specialization set by the department (listed below) or they may develop a user-defined specialization, subject to advisor and department approval.
 Students wishing to pursue a specialization of their own design should consult with their academic advisor.
 Twelve (12) semester hours are required to complete each specialization, however each has varying course requirements.